MitochondRuna/AIVE-I3N/README.md

 This open folder structure will allow you to make changes directly to the macros, if needed during optimisation, without needing to recompile the .jar.

 The AIVEI3N plugin also contains a button to link back to the main AIVE control panel window.
-You will need to install this plugin from the repo at https://github.com/BenPadman/AIVE for this to work properly.
+You will need to install this plugin for this to work properly.

-In the near future, we will look at getting a proper update site and potentially automating the dependencies.
+An ImageJ update site will be established at some point to allow for easier installation.

 ## Hierachy of ImageJ macro structure

 The macros used in the analysis of the FIB-SEM dataset are subset into three main parallel processes:
-- Source processing
+- Source image processing
   - Image pre-processing and 3D CLAHE filtering
 - Membrane Prediction
   - Machine Learning using an adapted version of the trainable WEKA segmentation plugin